jetli/awesome-yew/README.md

 - [surfer](https://github.com/zzy/surfer) - A blog built on yew + graphql, with [live demo site](https://gaiding.com).
 Backend for graphql services, and frontend for web application.
 - [qubit](https://abhimanyu003.github.io/qubit) - A handy calculator, based on Rust and WebAssembly, [Live Demo](https://abhimanyu003.github.io/qubit/).
 - [Paudle](https://github.com/pmsanford/paudle) - A reimplementation of the excellent word game Wordle by Josh Wardle.
+- [Rust algorithms](https://github.com/Jondolf/rust-algorithms) - A website with interactive implementations of various algorithms (only sorting algorithms for now).

 ## Templates